Visan1/portfolio/README.md

 ### Optimizing Sports Apparel Revenue (SQL, PowerBI)

-Analyzed the database of a sports clothing company and viewed the pricing, reviews, descriptions, rating and web traffic for Nike and Adidas products using SQL to manipulate and clean data to provide a recommendation for marketing and sales teams to increase sales.
+Analyzed the database of a sports clothing company and viewed the pricing, reviews, descriptions, rating and web traffic for Nike and Adidas products using SQL to manipulate and clean data.
+The data was then analyzed to provide recommendations for marketing and sales teams to increase sales.

 IMAGES